 6. Stick to the Agenda

 Meetings are inevitable.
 Nevertheless, there are many ways to make meetings something beyond a dreaded ordeal.
-If these tips don’t seem to be working for you, there are courses available to help you work smarter and help you organise productive meetings.
+If these tips don’t seem to be working for you, our courses are available to help you work smarter and help you organise productive meetings.